Skip to main content

 Top 10 US Cities With the Hardest Tap Water (and What to Do About It)

-Hard water is about geology, not bad utility work.
+Hard water is about geology, not bad public water system work.
 These ten major metros sit on aquifers and river sources where calcium and magnesium are naturally high — plus practical fixes for scale and drinking water.

 Is your water affected?